Girl (Beck song): Music video

 In the video for "Girl", directed by Motion Theory and inspired by the MAD fold-ins by Al Jaffee, Beck gets a limousine advertisement entitled "Lester's Big Ass Limousines...Moving Party For Hire" which folds to become "Less Is More".

 Later on, Beck is in a pharmacy, buying an over-the-counter drug.
 When he is looking at it, the walls and floor fold, making a skull with red eyes on the shelves and a sign above reading "Side Effects: Death".

 The next fold is at what seems to be a garage sale.
 There is a painting of the Virgin Mary on the wall, which then folds.
 In the foreground, two toy cars have been folded together.
 Beck is seen later on in the video driving the car that looks like the car that this fold makes.
 The next fold takes place on a sidewalk, where a little girl is doing a chalk drawing.
 After she sets down the chalk and walks away, the side walk folds and it takes the form of human outline, with police and the yellow tape around it.

 The next fold is a homeless person begging on the corner when Beck is driving by.
-The man holds a sign in his hand which says "Loose Change OK Allan's Anyway".
+The man holds a sign in his hand which says "Loose Change OK All Helps Anyway".
 The man proceeds to fold the sign, which now reads "Look Away".
 Later in the video, a sign is folded together to form the words "Where It's At" with 2 records and a microphone, referencing the Beck song of the same name.

 The 1972 El Camino Beck is driving in the video has the license plate "3CK 61RL".